toggledbits/VirtualSensor/README.md

 ### Precision ###

-The precision simply sets how many decimals Virtual Sensor will provide in its numeric sensor values.
+The precision simply sets how many decimals VirtualSensor will provide in its numeric sensor values.
 The default is 2.

-## Operation ##

-In *Disabled* state, VirtualSensor is static and will change only when acted upon by the UI buttons, scenes, Lua, PLEG, API requests, etc.

-In its *Enabled* state, Virtual Sensor automatically changes its values according to the configuration of its free-running function generator.
-It survives Luup restarts and continues the function from a fixed starting point in time, meaning, if the function is configured to make a full cycle every twenty minutes, it will stay on time even if Luup restarts in the middle of the period.

-Settings changes, particularly changes to the Period, may cause a sudden sharp change in Virtual Sensor's output.
-Consider changing a function period from 300 seconds to 30 seconds--if the running function is already beyond the 30 second mark when the change is made, the formula must reset.

-For the security sensor function (motion/door/etc.), Virtual Sensor supports Armed and Disarmed states, controllable both in the UI and as usual through scenes and Lua.
-The value of *ArmedTripped* is implemented as it would be for any "hard" sensor.
-VirtualSensor also supports *AutoUntrip*;
-if non-zero, the sensor will automatically untrip that many seconds after tripping.

-The generated values are the same for all sensor types.
-That is, if the plugin is configured to produce temperature values in the range of 10-30C, then reading the VirtualSensor as a light sensor will yield lux values in that range, as will reading the humidity.
-One might think that the humidity could simply be mapped so that the 10-30 value range produces 0-100 humidity percentages, but in practice, this makes the sensor less useful--what if you really want to just test humidity in that small range?
-I recommend not "overloading" one sensor with too many functions.
-Create one to be the temperature sensor, and another to be the humidity sensor, etc. They're pretty lightweight and easy on resources.

 ## Scenes, Scripting, and Actions ##

-Virtual Sensor provides the values, events, and actions typical to the sensors it attempts to mimic.
+VirtualSensor provides the values, events, and actions typical to the sensors it attempts to mimic.

 ### Service urn:upnp-org:serviceId:TemperatureSensor1 ###